The Density Formula Approach for Non-reversible Isomorphism Theorems, with Applications: Density of 1-permanental vectors

 Here, on the right-hand side, $\Lambda := \mbox{diag}(\lambda_1, \ldots, \lambda_n)$, and $|I+\Lambda G|$ denotes the determinant of $I+\Lambda G$.
 We remark that a 1-permanental vector can correspond to different kernels (e.g., arising from diagonal equivalence).
 Vere-Jones~\cite{verejones97} has established necessary and sufficient conditions on the pair $(G, \alpha)$ for $G$ to be the kernel of an $\alpha$-permanental vector, see also \cite[Sec.
 2]{eisenbaum17}.

-1-permanental vectors are closely related to non-reversible isomorphism theorems \cite{lejan08, ek09}, and we will be mainly focused on 1-permanental vectors unless stated otherwise.
-Our first main contribution is a density formula for a broad range of 1-permanental vectors.
+1-permanental vectors are closely related to non-reversible isomorphism theorems \cite{lejan08, ek09}, and will be the main object of our study.
+Our first contribution is a density formula for a broad range of 1-permanental vectors.
 The proof is based on characteristic functions, following an approach similar to that of Brydges-Hofstad-König~\cite{bhk07}.

 In order to state the result, we need to introduce some conventions regarding complex numbers and vectors.
-We write $\compi$ for $\sqrt{-1}$, to distinguish it from a running index $i$. \black For a \black complex number $\phi\in\mathbb{C}$, we let $\Re(\phi)$ denote \black the real part, and $\Im(\phi)$ the \black imaginary part.
+We write $\compi$ for $\sqrt{-1}$, to distinguish it from a running index $i$.
+For a complex number $\phi\in\mathbb{C}$, we let $\Re(\phi)$ denote the real part, and $\Im(\phi)$ the imaginary part.
 We write $\phi =u +\compi v$, so that $u = \Re(\phi)$ and $v = \Im(\phi)$.
 Then $\bar{\phi} = u - \compi v$ denotes the complex conjugate of $\phi$.
 For $\phi, \psi \in \mathbb{C}^n$, let $\langle \phi, \psi \rangle := \sum_{i=1}^n \phi_i \psi_i$ denote the (indefinite) real inner product on $\mathbb{C}^n$.
 Note that we do not conjugate either argument in computing this inner product.
 It will also be convenient to think of $\phi \in \mathbb{C}$ as $\sqrt{l} e^{\compi \theta}$, so that $\sqrt{l} =|\phi|$ denotes the absolute value of $\phi$ and $\theta$ denotes its phase.
 Note that, in one complex dimension, we have $du dv = 2^{-1} dl d\theta$.
 Also observe that we have, in one complex dimension, the formula

 as an equality of differential forms.

 We can now state our density formula for the density of a class of 1-permanental vectors.
 Here, for any matrix $M\in M_n(\mathbb{R})$, its symmetric part is defined to be $\frac{1}{2}(M + M^T)$.